csteel/ansible-role-ensure_dirs/README.md

 ===========

-The **ensure_dirs** role is used as a dependancy to ensure for the creation or removal of directories on the local and/or remote system(s).
-The role also allows for setting the directory(ies) owner(s), group(s) and permissions and can be used to recursivly ensure permissions.
+The **ensure_dirs** role is used as a dependency to ensure for the creation or removal of directories on the local and/or remote system(s).
+The role also allows for setting the directory(ies) owner(s), group(s) and permissions and can be used to recursively ensure permissions.

 Usage Notes